 • Fever, chills

-• Yellowing in the whites of the eyes and skin
+• Yellowing of the whites of the eyes and skin

 There are two types of gallbladder surgery: